php-fig/fig-standards/proposed/phpdoc.md

 the Description will be considered the Summary, until the end of the Summary is reached.

+Because a Summary is comparable to a chapter title it is beneficial to use as little formatting as possible.
+As such, contrary to the Description (see next chapter), no recommendation is done to support a mark-up language.
+It is explicitly left up to the implementing application whether it wants to support this or not.

 ### 5.2.
 Description

 The Description is OPTIONAL but SHOULD be included when the